Mizzlr/Turtle-Graphics-LOGO-Lang-Compiler/README.md

 * Download or clone this repo
 * Install `cmd2` python module with `python -m pip install cmd2`.
-* To run the program, do `cd /path/to/root/of/this/project ; python logo/runtime/repl.py`
+* To run the program, do `cd /path/to/root/of/this/project` and type `python logo/runtime/repl.py`

 The prompt pops up `logo[{count}]:>`